-Posted 1 year ago by Website Administrator / 221 views
+Posted 2 years ago by System Admin / 383 views

 Sen. Bernie Sanders won the Democratic caucuses in Nevada on February 22, 2020, receiving 24 pledged delegates.
 Former Vice President Joe Biden was allocated nine pledged delegates and former Mayor Pete Buttigieg was allocated three.

 The Republican caucuses were canceled, and the Nevada Republican Central Committee bound the state’s 25 delegates to President Donald Trump.